Best Co-Op Board Games 2026: 6 Cooperative Picks Ranked — illustration

 Is Spirit Island too hard for a first co-op?

-Yes - its 4.04 weight on BoardGameGeek puts it in the heaviest tier.
-Start with The Crew or non-Legacy Pandemic.
+Yes - its 4.07 community weight on BoardGameGeek puts it in the heaviest tier.
+Start with The Crew, or Sky Team if you play as a pair.
 Move to Spirit Island once your group is comfortable spending 2+ hours per game.

 Can I replay Pandemic Legacy: Season 1?